-Thoreau put it best when he said we spend “the best part of one’s life earning money in order to enjoy a questionable liberty during the least valuable part of it.” i.e., retirement.
+Thoreau put it best when he said we spend “the best part of one’s life earning money in order to enjoy a questionable liberty during the least valuable part of it.” (i.e., retirement).

 What if I do not have the money?

 You would be amazed at how little money you actually need to travel a majority of the world.
-In fact, per the BBC, more than half of the world’s population lives on less than $2 a day.
+In fact, per the BBC, more than half of the world’s population lives on less than two dollars a day.
 How much money slips through your fingers monthly?
 We’re not talking vacation-style travel here where money is fire hosed for two weeks in an effort to bring happiness.

 Budget destinations such as Asia, Africa, and South America are full of adventure and culture.
 They are extremely cheap compared to what you spend to live in the “civilized” world.
-For the cost of one average dinner and a movie date in the U.S., you could eat, sleep, and play for days on an island in Thailand!
+For the cost of one average dinner-and-a-movie date in the U.S., you could eat, sleep, and play for days on an island in Thailand!